wisnij/dotfiles/.config/README.linux.md

   - set "Use system keyboard layout" in ibus config
 - Japanese input method (via Mozc) doesn't work in Emacs
   - `apt install emacs-mozc`
-- IBus popup-menu appears in the upper left corner of the screen, instead of by the taskbar icon
-  - acceptable workaround: `(sleep 1; ibus restart) &` in `xsessionrc`